 According to the Americans with Disabilities Act, a qualified individual with a disability is "an individual with a disability who, with or without reasonable modification to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or the participation in programs or activities provided by a public entity."

 The Accessibility Services Office at Hutchinson Community College is dedicated to providing equal opportunity and access to all students.
-Accessibility Services work closely with students, faculty and staff so that individual needs are met.
+Accessibility Services works closely with students, faculty, and staff so that individual needs are met.

 The goal of Accessibility Services is equal access and opportunity for all students.
 We will work with you to help determine if there are supports or services that might assist you in meeting your college education goals.